 My child has special needs.
 Who do I talk to?

 We can meet a variety of special needs in school.
 Please discuss your child’s needs with their Class Teacher.
-The Special Education Needs Co-ordinator (SENCo) will be happy to meet with you to discuss any specific concerns.
+The Inclusion Leader will be happy to meet with you to discuss any specific concerns.

 What if I can’t pick up my child from school?